sa-mw-dach/octo-happiness/README.md

 # octo-happiness

 octo-happiness is a playground and demo for creating pipeline projects on demand.
 The Ansible playbooks wrap the "odering" process.

 ## Prerequisites for the Ansible playbook to create pipeline projects

-By default, the Github user `happy-octo` will be used to fork the template repo.
-This repo contains a `happy-octo`  Github token in the Ansible vault `vault.yml`

 In future versions, the prerequisites will be covered in a custom execution environment.

-### RHEL 8 (on AWS)
+### Install prerequisites - RHEL 8 example

 Git:
 ```